heinemannj/huawei_solar_hems/README.md

 The provided custom sensors are based on a setup with two inverters and one battery.
 This is reflected throughout this README and the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki).
 The custom sensors are available as a package for an easy "installation".
 See more about this in chapter 3.
 Installation.

-## Screenshots

 ## Prerequisites
+### Huawei Solar integration

 This integration supports two connection modes to SUN2000 inverters:
 - direct serial connection to the RS485A1 and RS485B1 pins of the COM port
 - network connection

-Detailed information can be found on the ['Connecting to the inverter' Wiki-page](https://github.com/wlcrs/huawei_solar/wiki/Connecting-to-the-inverter)
+Detailed Huawei Solar integration information can be found on the ['Connecting to the inverter' Wiki-page](https://github.com/wlcrs/huawei_solar/wiki/Connecting-to-the-inverter)

 **Services**